srhtakeba/github.io/README.md

 But once you hit medium screens, a full screen menu could seem too large.
 So you give your menu another class: `col-md-6`.
 Now, for medium-sized screens, your menu takes up only half the screen.

 ![full screen menu](/../screenshots/screenshots/grid2.png)

+The grid system is super useful when developing responsive websites.

 <a name="flex"></a>
 ### Flex